BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <blockquote>
 Santiago also had a quality shared by many exceptionally gifted kids: a compulsive drive to learn.
-One prominent researcher used Dante's phrase "a mind in love" [see the quote above] to describe the intensity of the feeling; it was a "burning desire" whose gratification would yeild an almost sensual ecstasy."
+One prominent researcher used Dante's phrase "a mind in love" [see the quoted passage above] to describe the intensity of the feeling; it was a "burning desire" whose gratification would yeild an almost sensual ecstasy."
 Another researcher wrote that, for the gifted, love of learning is "not a matter of degree, but a different quality of experiencing: vivid, absorbing, penetrating, encompassing, complex, commanding — a way of being quiveringly alive.<sup>51</sup>
 </blockquote>